A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: METHODOLOGY

 \subsubsection{Doubly robust targeted-federated learning}

 The strategy of using only target data may be underpowered to capture the heterogeneity of treatment effects due to the limited sample size and insufficient population diversity in a single data source.
 Integrating information from other data sources can help achieve a more precise estimate.
-We propose a doubly robust targeted-federated estimator that achieves three goals: (1) flexibly accommodating heterogeneity in covariate distributions across data sources, (2) preserving data privacy by eliminating the need to share individual-level data, and (3) minimizing communication costs and distribution times among different sites.
-To achieve these goals and promote non-parametric identification, we require additional assumptions for the source datasets: \begin{assumption} (Positivity of treatment assignment): $0<Pr(A_i=1|\mathbf{X}_i=\mathbf{x}, M_i=m)<1$ for any $\mathbf{x}$ such that $Pr(\mathbf{X}_i=\mathbf{x}|M_i=m)>0$ and $m\in \mathcal{S}$. \end{assumption} \begin{assumption} (Ignorability): $Y_i(a)\ind A_i|\mathbf{X}_i,M_i=m$ for $a\in\{0,1\}$ and all individuals in source datasets. \end{assumption} \begin{assumption} (Positive covariate distributions): $Pr(\mathbf{X}_i=\mathbf{x}|M_i=m)>0$ for $m\in \mathcal{S}$ and any possible $\mathbf{x}$ satisfying $Pr(\mathbf{X}_i=\mathbf{x}|M_i=1)>0$. \end{assumption} \begin{assumption} (Mean exchangeability over data source allocation):$E(Y(a)|\mathbf{X}=\mathbf{x})=E(Y(a)|\mathbf{X}=\mathbf{x},M_i=m)$ for $m\in \mathcal{K}$. \end{assumption} Assumptions \ref{positivity_source} and \ref{ignorability_source} extend Assumptions \ref{positivity_target} and \ref{ignorability_target} to the source sites.
-Assumption \ref{positivity_site} additionally requires that the covariate distributions across different sites remain non-zero when $\mathbf{x}$ assumes possible values from the target data, which is essential for validating the use of density ratio model (\cite{qin1998inferences}).
-Assumption \ref{same conditional mean} requires that the mean potential outcome under treatment $a$ is independent of the data source allocation, conditional on the baseline covariates.
-Note that Assumption \ref{ignorability_source} \& \ref{same conditional mean} can be further relaxed under specific conditions.
-We refer readers to Section 1.5 of the Supplementary Material for more details.
+We propose a doubly robust targeted-federated estimator that achieves three goals: (1) flexibly accommodating heterogeneity in covariate distributions across data sources, (2) preserving data privacy by eliminating the need to share individual-level data, and (3) minimizing the communication costs and the time required to transmit information across sites.
+To achieve these goals and promote non-parametric identification, we require additional assumptions for the source datasets: